Embedded databases – what is an embedded database? and how to choose one

 iceburg-building-data-synchronization

 What looks easy in practice hides a complex bit of coding and opens a can of worms for testing.
 For an application to work seamlessly across devices – independent of the network, which can be offline, flaky, or only occasionally connected – an app developer must anticipate and handle a host of local and network failures to ensure data consistency.
+Offline sync capabilities help applications continue to function in these scenarios, ensuring reliable performance.
 Moreover, for devices with restricted memory, battery and/or CPU resources (i.e. Mobile and IoT devices), resource sensitivity is also essential.
 Data storage and synchronization solutions must be both effective / efficient, and sustainable.

 How to Keep Data in Sync Without the Headache?